History and the Humanities Curriculum for Adolescents Aged Fifteen to Eighteen Years

 - Develop a lexicon of words & concepts related to understanding the literature about the environment, finance, politics, law and citizenship

-- Montessori model UN
+- Montessori model UN and other role-taking opportunities

 - Occupation internship, e.g., NPWS, businesses, NGO, NFP community services